kwurst/CS-401/Syllabus.md

 ## Computer Science and LASC Capstone Experience
 This course fulfills the Capstone Experience requirement for both the Major in Computer Science and the LASC.
 From the LASC:

 >Capstone seminars are offered to students in their junior or senior year through their major field of study for varying credit or through a three-credit course offered within the Liberal Arts and Sciences Curriculum.
-Capstone seminars completed within a student’s major field of study will count toward major requirements and will meet the LASC capstone experience requirement.
+Capstone seminars completed within a student's major field of study will count toward major requirements and will meet the LASC capstone experience requirement.

-Capstone seminars:
+>Capstone seminars:
+>
 * provide students the opportunity to demonstrate mastery of a subject area or skill.
 * require synthesis and integration of prior knowledge and abilities.
 * are designed to facilitate the transition from WSU to the world of work, professional development and/or graduate studies.